axdhill/ait-qkd/README.md

 **6.5 Q3P encryption and authentication**

-Q3P is currently not fully implemented
+Q3P is currently not fully implemented.

 7. License